ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 * Deduplication: Eliminates redundant data transmission to improve throughput.
 * Compression: Reduces the data footprint for faster migration over constrained network links.

-#### supported vSphere platforms
+#### Supported vSphere platforms
 {: #hcx-prereq-vsphere-platforms}

+HCX seamlessly extends the networks of on-premises data centers into IBM Cloud, which enables you to migrate virtual machines to and from the IBM Cloud without any conversion or change.
 For information about supported supported vSphere platforms, see [HCX supported platforms](https://cloud.ibm.com/infrastructure/vmware-solutions/console/newserviceentry/HCX/vcs_nsx_t).

 ### Conclusion
 {: #hcx-conclusion}